 Do Firms Manipulate Earnings after Winning Public-Private Partnership Bids?
 Evidence from China

 We examine whether firms manipulate their reported earnings after winning investment project bids.
 China’s adoption of the public-private partnership (PPP) provides a unique setting for our analysis.
-Using the PPP announcements to identify the firms participating in PPP projects, we find that firms use both accrual-based and real earnings management methods to improve their short-term performance after PPP participation.
-Our findings survive difference-in-differences design with propensity score matching.
+Using the PPP announcements to identify the firms participating in PPP projects, we find that firms conduct both accrual-based and real earnings management after PPP participation.
+Our findings survive difference-in-differences design with different matching methods.
 We document that PPP-participating firms have strong incentives to manipulate earnings because of abnormal administrative expenditure and greater short-term performance pressure than non-PPP-participating firms.
 The auditors respond by charging higher audit fees due to the increased risk.
-Moreover, earnings management lessens for firms with more government subsidies as they ease the performance pressure.
+Moreover, government subsidies relieve performance pressure and decrease the likelihood of earnings management among PPP-participating firms.
 Overall, this study documents the unintended consequences of PPP participation.

 Keywords: corporate investment; public-private partnership (PPP); earnings management; firm performance